1bardesign/chitin/readme.md

 # Built In Components

-- ### Behaviour
+- __Behaviour__

 	For any one-off behaviour per-entity.
 Technically everything "could" be a behaviour like this, but more well defined components are best split out to their own systems, and given names.

-- ### StateMachine
+- __StateMachine__

 	Handles state-machine-like behaviours - commonly used for global "gamestate" type entities and AI.

-- ### Transform
+- __Transform__

 	Handles a 2d point in space; has a position, velocity, acceleration, angle and angular velocity which are all integrated each frame.
+Used to position many other components.

-- ### Sprite
+- __Sprite__

-	Handles rendering a 2d sprite in space. depth sorted.
+	Handles rendering a 2d sprite in space.
+Depth sorted, culled interactively, supports alpha blending.

-- ### Animation
+- __Animation__

 	Handles animating some property at a framerate independent of the game framerate - comes with a few specialisations to animate sprite frames.

-- ### Tilemap
+- __Tilemap__

-	handles rendering a 2d map of images
+	Handles rendering and interacting with a regular 2d map of images.
+Commonly used for level rendering.

+- __Shape__

+	Comes in a few flavours (AABB and Circle at the moment) and describes some collidable geometry.
+Can be tested for overlap against other shapes and collisions between them resolved.

 # Code Style - Not strictly enforced

-1TBS for some consistency with the rest of JS.
+1TBS is used for some consistency with the rest of JS.

 `UpperCamel` for types. `lower_slugs` for functions and variables.